versionHQ/multi-agent-system/README.md

 ## Key Features

-A mulit-agent RAG system that tailors messaging workflow, predicts its performance, and deploys it on third-party tools.
+A mulit-agent system that tailors messaging workflow, predicts its performance, and deploys it on third-party tools.

 The `agent` is model agnostic.
 The default model is set Chat GTP 4o.
 We ask the client their preference and switch it accordingly using llm variable stored in the `BaseAgent` class.